 1997 Fun Facts, Trivia, and History

-Quick History Facts From 1997
+History Facts From the Year 1997

-What are some fun facts, trivia, and history from 1997?
+What are some fun facts, trivia, and history from the year 1997?
 For openers, Diana Princess of Wales was killed in a car crash in Paris, Madeleine Albright became the first female Secretary of State, Timothy McVeigh was sentenced to death for the Oklahoma City bombing, and Tiger Woods became the youngest golfer to ever win the Masters History of Golf.